67272-App-Design-Dev/lab6-bookmanager-starter/README.md

 # <span class="mega-icon mega-icon-issue-opened"></span>Stop

-Show a TA that you have completed the first part.
-Make sure the TA initials your sheet.

 * * *

 # Part 2
----

 1. As you can see, with essentially no CSS, the app functions appropriately, but does not look particularly attractive and seems unprofessional.
 We are going to use [materialize](https://github.com/mkhairi/materialize-sass) - to help us fix this up.
 Begin by going into your gemfile and adding:

     ```ruby